ImperialCollegeLondon/MSE404-MM/docs/labs/lab08/readme.md

     - Read the input file `01_CD_scf.in`.
         - Again the variable `ecutrho` is set tighter.
         - The prefix is defined explicitly as `'CD'`.
 This is useful when you run multiple calculations in different directories.
-        - Other variables should be familiar to you.
+        - All other variables should be familiar to you.
     - Run `pw.x < 01_CD_scf.in > pw.out`.
-    - The other output files generated will be in `CD.save` since we set the prefix.
+    - The other output files generated will be in the `CD.save` directory since we specified the prefix.

 ### Step 2: run the `ph.x` calculation
 !!! example "Task 4b - run `ph.x`"